All About Music Directors

 - Use gestures to shape the music being played, communicating desired tempo, phrasing, tone, color, pitch, volume, and other performance aspects.

-Music Directors state the following job skills are important in their day-to-day work.
+When polled, Music Directors say the following skills are most frequently used in their jobs:

 Instructing: Teaching others how to do something.